 For each of the above designations, as well as for Kahler Financial Group’s membership in NAPFA and the FPA, certain Continuing Education requirements must be met.
 Continuing Education keeps our advisors current and continuously exposed to innovative financial ideas and solutions.
 Our advisors not only meet the minimum requirements to maintain our professional designations, but we regularly far exceed them.

-KFG Core Values – What We Really Do
+KFG Core Purpose, Actions, and Values – What We Really Do

 Click on the “+” below in each box to learn more about our vision and core values.